Benefits & More

-Amaranth grain is yet not included as a staple like rice or wheat but due to its large awareness about the benefits and the rajgira nutrition & amaranth nutrition, it has joined the bandwagon of superfoods!
-At Organic Gyaan you can buy amaranth online at the best prices as we offer you unpolished and gluten-free amaranth seeds or rajgira seeds that are hygienically packed and stored!
+Amaranth grain is yet not included as a staple like rice or wheat but due to its large awareness about the benefits and the amaranth nutrition, it has joined the bandwagon of superfoods!
+At Organic Gyaan you can buy amaranth online at the best prices as we offer you unpolished and gluten-free amaranth seeds or amaranth seeds that are hygienically packed and stored!

-- Amaranth seeds or rajgira seeds have the highest amount of protein and thus consuming amaranth will greatly help meet their daily protein requirements easily.
+- Amaranth seeds have the highest amount of protein and thus consuming amaranth will greatly help meet their daily protein requirements easily.

-- Rajgira seeds are also called fiber-rich grain and thus helps to lower cholesterol levels in the body.
+- Amaranth seeds are also called fiber-rich grain and thus helps to lower cholesterol levels in the body.

 - Including amaranth in the diet is very good to control sugar levels as it has a powerful mineral on it which is manganese.

 - Amaranth seeds are high in calories so it helps to make you feel fuller for a longer period of time and thus aid in weight management.

 - It is also a rich source of calcium and is thus beneficial for bone health.